Welcome to Part 11 of the Bearded Dragon Care Sheet: Acquiring Your First Bearded Dragon!

 Taking The Next Step

-You want to have the enclosure all set up with heating elements, basking lights, UVB lights, substrate, decor, food and water bowls, etc. You need to have the habitat completely running and functional first.
-Make sure everything is operating as it should before introducing your pet.
+The enclosure needs to be all set up with heating elements, basking lights, UVB lights, substrate, decor, food and water bowls, etc. You need to have the habitat completely running and functional first.
+Confirm everything is operating as it should before introducing your pet.

 You want to have the entire habitat operating and completely functional at least a week before introducing the bearded dragon.
 This is done so you can spot any potential problems, or inadequacies well before the bearded dragon comes so you have time to correct them.